octo-technology/OpenTezos/docs/ligo/language-basics.md

 In LIGO you can divide `int`, `nat`, and `tez`.
 Here is how:

-⚠️ Remember that there are no floating point numbers in LIGO so dividing 9 by 2 will output 4 and not 4.5
+⚠️ Remember that there are no floating point numbers in LIGO so the `/` operator stands for integer division.

 Therefore, the division of two `tez` values results in a `nat` value.